gabswb/AMD_Robotics_Hackathon/README.md

 - *Flexibility and adaptability of the solution*
 - *Types of commands or interfaces needed to control the robot*

+## Additional Links
+*For example, you can provide links to:*

+- *Link to a video of your robot performing the task*
+- *URL of your dataset in Hugging Face*
+- *URL of your model in Hugging Face*
+- *Link to a blog post describing your work*

 ## Code submission